ruthlennonatu/bsc23Hurlfit/README.md

 # Tenants of Design
-The code framework to be used will be Java, we will be programming using the app IntelliJ
+The language we'll be using is Javascript, the framework used will be Node.js

 # Security:
 - SpotBugs: uses static analysis to find bugs in java code.